B. P. Paquette: Your Name Here

 Set in a movie theatre as a workshop for amateur actors, Your Name Here is Paquette's feature-length docufiction that examines the art and craft of movie acting, and the desire for movie stardom.
 Your Name Here features various aspiring actors who reveal their true selves while simultaneously reenacting the Oscar-winning Hollywood classic A Star is Born (1937 film).

 Beautiful Accidents

-Beautiful Accidents is an upcoming 2019 Canadian feature-length comedy metafilm adapted and directed by Paquette from an original screenplay by Amanda M. Darling.
-Blurring fact and fiction, the film concerns an indie film crew shooting a cheesy romantic comedy.
+Beautiful Accidents is a 2019 Canadian feature-length comedy metafilm adapted and directed by Paquette from an original screenplay by Amanda M. Darling.
+Blurring fact and fiction, the film follows an indie film crew shooting a cheesy romantic comedy.